fytinnovations/oc-careers/screenshots.md

-# More Screenshots
+# Screenshots

 ::: tip Disclaimer

- Since octoberCMS' Marketplace only allows 5 screenshots to be uploaded with size restrictions.
 Here are some more insights of Careers Plugin.

 :::